rAPIdy-org/rAPIdy/README.md

 ```

 > [!IMPORTANT]
-> The first two attributes in a middleware are mandatory and always represent `request` and `handler`.
+> The first two attributes in a middleware are mandatory and must always represent the `request` and the `handler` respectively.
+These attributes are essential for the correct functioning of the middleware
 ---

 ## Request validation
-`rAPIdy` uses its own parameters to validate incoming _http-request_ data.
+`rAPIdy` utilizes custom parameters to validate incoming HTTP request data, ensuring integrity and compliance with expected formats

 > [!TIP]
-> A parameter in `rAPIdy` is an object representing meta-information about the type of data it retrieves.
+> A parameter in `rAPIdy` represents an object that mcontains meta-information about the type of data it retrieves

-A parameter in `rAPIdy` can do everything that `pydantic.Field` can do _(and even a bit more)_,
-which means that all the kinds of validation that `pydantic` supports, `rAPIdy-parameter` supports too.
+A parameter in `rAPIdy` offers all the functionalities of `pydantic.Field`, and even more.
+This means `rAPIdy-parameter` support every type of validation that `pydantic` provides, ensuring comprehensive data integrity and conformity

 ```python
 from decimal import Decimal